 The third main category of method types is helper methods.
 Helper methods perform some helper task for the calling client, but typically do not change the state of the object they are part of (at least, this is not their main duty).
 Frequently, helper methods are static methods found in helper packages.
-Helper methods are also called utility or support methods.
+Helper methods are also called utility methods, and helper packages are also called utility ("util") packages.